frtibots/frtibgov-ots/_pages/Careers/fair-chance.md

 How to File a Complaint

 Applicants who believe they have been subjected to a violation of the Fair Chance Act may submit a complaint to the Agency within 30 calendar days of the alleged violation.
-The complaint must be written and submitted by email to <a href="mailto:HumanResourcesDivision@frtib.gov a> and must include:
+The complaint must be written and submitted by email to HumanResourcesDivision@frtib.gov and must include:

 * The name and contact information of the employee or contractor who made the contact with the applicant (if known);